Cynthia Reinhart-King: Early life and education

 Reinhart-King studied chemical engineering and biology at Massachusetts Institute of Technology.
-She studied integrin-mediated signalling alongside Doug Lauffenburger.
-Integrin-mediated signalling describes the molecular signals that are initiated when an extracellular ligand binds to an integrin on the cellular surface, resulting in the regulation of a downstream cellular process.
+She studied integrin-mediated signaling alongside Doug Lauffenburger.
+Integrin-mediated signaling describes the molecular signals that are initiated when an extracellular ligand binds to an integrin on the cellular surface, resulting in the regulation of a downstream cellular process.
 After graduating, she joined the University of Pennsylvania as a doctoral student, where she worked on cell adhesion in the endothelium.
 She moved to the University of Rochester for postdoctoral research, studying atherosclerosis with Bradford Berk.

 Research and career

 Reinhart-King's research has helped understanding of cancer progression.
 She has monitored disease progression at the molecular, cellular and tissue level.
 Her analytical strategy combines cellular imaging with mechanical measurements, histology and biochemical assays.
-She showed how the cellular matrix stiffens after tumour formation, promoting tumour growth and impacting the effectiveness of cancer treatments.
-Her lab have demonstrated that although cancer cells move quickly during metastasis, their migration through the body occurs via the most easy pathways.
+She showed how the cellular matrix stiffens after tumor formation, promoting tumor growth and impacting the effectiveness of cancer treatments.
+Her lab, the Reinhart-King Laboratory, has demonstrated that although cancer cells move quickly during metastasis, their migration through the body occurs via the most easy pathways.
 In particular, they favor wider spaces that are easier navigated than smaller and more confined ones.
+The lab has also shown that metastatic cancer cells leaving tumors travel in clusters and "draft" off each other through tissue to preserve energy as they form new tumor sites.

 Reinhart-King has also investigated diabetic retinopathy.
 This condition can cause blindness in diabetic patients.
 She started her independent scientific career at Cornell University.

 In 2021, Reinhart-King became President Elect of the Biomedical Engineering Society.
 She was made Senior Associate Dean for Research at Vanderbilt University in 2022.
 She has been involved with science policy, serving as an expert advisor to the federal government of the United States on biotechnology and biomanufacturing.
+In 2024, Reinhart-King joined Rice University as the John W. Cox Professor of Bioengineering and chair of the Bioengineering department.